ippontech/blog-usa/posts/auditing-using-javers.md

 JaVers uses the primary key on the table or collection in order to compile this information.

 ##Shadows
-Shadows most easily offer a view of data history.
+Shadows easily offer a view of data history.
 Shadows are instances of your object from different points in time.
 Since Shadows are instances of your domain classes, they can be easily used.

 Example:
 ```java